SergioVargasDev/QualtiaPlay/README.md

 ### For Qualtia:

-**Qualtia Play** directly addresses the company's need to increase customer engagement and loyalty.
+**QualtiPlay** directly addresses the company's need to increase customer engagement and loyalty.
 The platform provides a fun and interactive way for customers to connect with Qualtia products beyond the initial purchase.
 The use of games and rewards not only incentivizes repeat purchases but also fosters a deeper emotional connection with the brand.
 The inclusion of Quali Bot enhances customer service, providing quick and efficient support to users, further improving their experience.